-Zack has experience in most aspects of litigation.
-He has drafted and argued several dispositive motions; he has worked closely with both damages and technical experts through all phases of discovery and trial preparation; and, he has extensive experience working with vendors and IT personnel to resolve many complex eDiscovery issues.
+Zach has experience in most aspects of litigation.
+He has drafted and argued several dispositive motions; he has worked closely with both damages and technical experts through all phases of discovery and trial preparation; and, he has extensive experience working with vendors and IT personnel to resolve many complex ediscovery issues.

 Representing consulting firm client in suit involving implementation of ERP system (San Francisco Super.
 Ct.)

 Oracle v.
 Rimini Street — Representing Oracle with respect to its claims for copyright infringement, computer fraud and related claims (D. Nev.)

 Successfully argued motion to dismiss, and obtained dismissal, on behalf of large business process outsourcing client in contract dispute involving electronic medical records solution subsidiary (C.D.
 Cal.)

 Oracle v.
 SAP — Represented Oracle in suit for copyright infringement, computer fraud, economic interference and related claims (N.D.
 Cal.)

 Obtained voluntary dismissal in action involving payroll processing services for third-party defendant client after serving motion for sanctions (Alameda Super.
 Ct.)

 Harvard Law School, 2010, Juris Doctor